ryanwhalen/patentsview_data_download/README.md

 Dependencies: BeautifulSoup, Pandas, and curl.

 Downloading will probably take a few days depending on your internet speed.
-R\This has been tested on a machine w/ 128GB of RAM and it works.
+This has been tested on a machine w/ 128GB of RAM and it works.
 If you're working with less RAM, you might need to tweak the parse_tsv() function to chunk the input file.